Costs & PricingMyDentalFly Official

 Are cheap dental implants safe?

 "Cheap" is relative.
 A £400 implant in Turkey uses the same MIS or Osstem brand that costs £2,500 in the UK.
 The implant isn't cheap — the labour and overheads are.
 What's unsafe is an unbranded implant from an unvetted clinic.
-The Dental Health Report — free and worth £50 — assesses your case before you contact any clinic.
+The dental package — free and worth £50 — assesses your case before you contact any clinic.

 How much can I realistically save on implants abroad?